3urobeat/arduino-lcdHelper-library/README.md

 // More complex right to left fade in, from position col 5, row 0: The function will handle an underflow with a line break const char fadeInMsg[] = "Underflowing rightToLeft";
-lcd.setCursor(5, 0);                                           // Will cause a col and row underflow which fadeInPrint will handle lcd.fadeInPrint(fadeInMsg, 25, true, 5, 0, strlen(fadeInMsg)); // A little faster and right to left
+lcd.setCursor(5, 0);                        // Will cause a col and row underflow which fadeInPrint will handle lcd.fadeInPrint(fadeInMsg, 25, true, 5, 0); // A little faster and right to left
 ```

 ### void animationPrint(const char **animationArray, uint8_t animationSize, uint8_t *animationFrame, uint8_t col, uint8_t row)